eea/eea.geotags/README.txt

-To get started you will simply need to add the package to your "eggs" and "zcml" sections, run buildout, restart your Plone instance and install the "eea.epub" package using the quick-installer or via the "Add-on Products" section in "Site Setup".
+To get started you will simply need to add the package to your "eggs" and "zcml" sections, run buildout, restart your Plone instance and install the "eea.geotags" package using the quick-installer or via the "Add-on Products" section in "Site Setup".

   .. _`zc.buildout`: http://pypi.python.org/pypi/zc.buildout/